Vendor Risk Management (Without Drowning in Paperwork)

 Start by tiering vendors (not treating them all the same)

-The fastest way to fail at vendor risk management is to create a 200-question spreadsheet and send it to everyone.
-Instead, tier vendors based on access and impact.
+The fastest way to fail at vendor risk management is to create a 200-question spreadsheet and send it to every supplier.
+This approach creates a bottleneck for your procurement team and often results in low-quality data.
+Instead, tier your vendors based on their level of access to your systems and the potential impact of their failure on your business operations.

 Collect evidence once (and reuse it)